 .NET Framework

-Some of our products require some version of the .NET Framework.
+Our products require .NET Framework.
 This is noted in the Release Notes for the product here in the Technical Support website.

 Provide licence key during installation (multi-user key only)